ModuleLoader/es-module-loader/README.md

 For an example of a universal module loader based on this polyfill for loading AMD, CommonJS and globals, see [SystemJS](https://github.com/systemjs/systemjs).

 _The current version is tested against **[Traceur 0.0.79](https://github.com/google/traceur-compiler/tree/0.0.79)**._

-### Background

-The ES6 specification defines a module system in JavaScript using `import` and `export` syntax.
-This syntax will be supported within the `<script type="module">` tag in the browser.
-For dynamically loading modules, a dynamic browser module loader was initially proposed for the ES6 module specification, and is now being developed as a browser specification.

-The proposed dynamic loader API uses a global loader at `window.System` for importing modules dynamically and allows customisation of the ES6 lookup process including loading from other module formats.

-This project implements the dynamic module loading through `System` exactly to the previous ES6-specified API at [2014-08-24 ES6 Specification Draft Rev 27](http://wiki.ecmascript.org/doku.php?id=harmony:specification_drafts#august_24_2014_draft_rev_27), Section 15, and will continue to track changes as it is re-drafted as a browser specification (currently most likely to be at https://github.com/whatwg/loader).

 ### Basic Use